Cut the knot: learn to enjoy mathematics

 Two intersecting chord are divided by the point of intersection into two parts each such that the products of their lengths are equal.
 This is known as the Intersecting Chords Theorem.
 The latter carries on to the intersecting secants and gives rise to the important notion of the power of a point with respect to a circle.

 Triangles always have one inscribed and one circumscribed circle.
 Three more circles (excircles) touch the triangle's sidelines.
 Many other special circles are associated with a triangle: 9-Point circle, Taylor circle, Tucker circles, Adams' circle, to name a few.
-Archimedes has discovered his Twin Circles in a remarkable arbelos.
+Archimedes has discovered his Twin Circles in the wonderful arbelos.

 Some quadrilaterals have inscribed circles, and these are called inscriptible.
 Other quadrilaterals have concyclic vertices, and these are called circumscriptible, or cyclic.
 Those quadrilaterals that have both inscribed and circumscribed circles are said to be bicentric.